-We perform the VeriStrat, GeneStrat ddPCR, GeneStrat NGS, and COVID-19 ddPCR tests in our Boulder, Colorado high-complexity CLIA certified clinical laboratory.
-The laboratory is College of American Pathology (CAP) accredited, New York State Department of Health (NYSDOH)-permitted and licensed, ISO 13485:2016 Quality Management Systems-Requirements for Regulatory Purposes for Medical Devices certified, along with all other states that require licensing: California, Maryland, Pennsylvania, and Rhode Island.
-All aspects of the testing process from receipt of the test requisition form through to delivery of test results are performed in the Boulder, Colorado facility.
+Throughout 2023, we performed the VeriStrat, GeneStrat ddPCR, and GeneStrat NGS tests in our Boulder, Colorado high-complexity CLIA certified clinical laboratory.
+The laboratory was College of American Pathology (CAP) accredited, New York State Department of Health (NYSDOH)-permitted and licensed, ISO 13485:2016 Quality Management Systems-Requirements for Regulatory Purposes for Medical Devices certified, along with all other states that require licensing: California, Maryland, Pennsylvania, and Rhode Island.
+All aspects of the testing process from receipt of the test requisition form through to delivery of test results were performed in the Boulder, Colorado facility.
 The proprietary testing methods use semi-automated workflows that facilitate the successful delivery of greater than 90% of our tests within three days, and we believe our existing workflows will continue to successfully deliver our tests within this timeframe.